threefoldfoundation/www_threefold_io/content/newsroom/june_community_calls/Index.md

 ---
 id: june_community_calls
-title: 🗓 Announcing- June Community Calls
+title: 🗓 Announcing - June Community Calls
 image_caption: June Community calls
 description: Check out the schedule for our June community calls and see what's on the agenda.
 Save the date!
 date: 2024-05-30